testcontainers/testcontainers-node/docs/features/containers.md

 **Not recommended.**

 If a container with the same name already exists, Docker will raise a conflict.
-If you are specifying a name to enable container to container communication, look into creating a network and specifying network aliases instead.
+If you are specifying a name to enable container to container communication, look into creating a network and using network aliases.

 **TODO: Link to network docs**